wanghaolin/wanghaolin.github.io/_pages/about.md

 redirect_from:
 ---

-Haolin Wang
+Intro
 =====

-- College of Medical Informatics, Chongqing Medical University
+Haolin Wang 王浩林 is currently a postdoctoral researcher with the College of Medical Informatics, Chongqing Medical University.
+Contact him at haolin.wang@outlook.com
-- Email: haolin.wang@outlook.com

 Research
 =====